Practicing Conscious Leadership leads to Well-Being

 The process is a life-long journey

 Once on the journey, there is no turning back

 Soak up the learning and growth

 Use humor for a fun and playful travel

 The reason I refer to these steps as secrets of conscious leadership is that the majority of business professionals still apparently don’t know these principles, as they continue to blame others and external circumstances for their lack of well-being — their bosses or their co-workers, their organizations, the recession, and so on — while keeping themselves free of any responsibility to solve the issues themselves from within.
 Leadership in organizations can do a lot to support the well-being of their employees, and yet, at the same time, each individual needs to take personal responsibility for their own well-being.
 Here is my secret formula…

 The 15-Step Well-Being Formula

-Step 11: Change Your Expectations.
-Change Your Energy.
-Change Your Experience.
+- Change Your Expectations.
+Then change Your Energy.
+And change Your Experience.

-Step15: Show Compassion and Kindness to Yourself in the Process, and Don’t Take Things too Seriously.
+- Show Compassion and Kindness to Yourself in the Process, and Don’t Take Things Too Seriously.

 May Gandhi’s words shine a light on your path as they have mine and lead you to the well-being you dream of.